open-telemetry/opentelemetry-java/README.md

 ### Kick off the work towards 1.0

-After beta release we will encourage customers and tracing vendors to start using the new project, providing feedback as they go.
+After beta release we will encourage customers and tracer vendors to start using the new project, providing feedback as they go.
 So we can ensure a high quality v1.0 for the merged project: